Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 260 216SP 55 nm should perform a lot faster than the GeForce GTX 460 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 260 216SP 55 nm is 30% quicker than the GeForce GTX 460 overall, due to its greater data rate. (explain)

-Texel RateThe GeForce GTX 260 216SP 55 nm should be a bit (more or less 10%) faster with regards to AF than the GeForce GTX 460. (explain)
+Texel RateThe GeForce GTX 260 216SP 55 nm is just a bit (about 10%) faster with regards to texture filtering than the GeForce GTX 460. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison